 Buildings and Land

-If the purpose of the contribution is to assist the Coalition in the acquisition of equipment, building, or land, the total value of the donated property may be claimed as matching with prior approval of the awarding agency.
+If the purpose of the contribution is to assist the Coalition in the acquisition of equipment, building, or land, the total value of the donated property may be claimed as matching funds with prior approval of the awarding agency.

-If the purpose of the donation is to support activities that require the use of equipment, buildings or land, depreciation or use charges (e.g. rent) may be claimed at matching, unless the awarding agency has approved using the full value as match.
+If the purpose of the donation is to support activities that require the use of equipment, buildings or land, depreciation or use charges (e.g. rent) may be claimed as matching, unless the awarding agency has approved using the full value as match.

 Equipment, buildings or land are valued at its fair market value as determined by an independent appraiser.
 Information on the date of donation and records from the appraisal will be maintained in a property file.